HiPERCAM/hipercam/docs/phaseII.rst

 0.201 cadence, 96.1% duty.
 The S/N (3h) becomes 5306.
 That's the
 equivalent of :math:`(5306/3772)^2 = 1.98` times longer exposure, but
 the duty cycle only increased by a factor of 1.04.
-The large improvment is because I have halved the number of readouts.
+The large improvement is because I have halved the number of readouts.

 What if I still want the 0.1 seconds?
 Then I should bin.
 So, the same target and conditions, but now with binning 4x4 and cadence 0.1